 The best place to find up-to-date information about my open source involvement is my GitHub profile.

 I've spoken at dozens of conferences and meetups around the world on various topics, mainly to do with automated web and mobile app testing, and open source development.
 I'd be happy to consider speaking at your conference or internal company event!
 Here are a few links to videos and slides of presentations I've given:

-I have co-founded two companies and have several other side projects which I maintain:
+I have co-founded two companies and have several other side projects which I maintain (or used to maintain, depending on the current reality):

 I was the CTO and co-founder (with Daniel Conrad) of this social recommendations startup.
 Rather than giving people a list of business to try, we approached the recommendations problem with the idea that recommendations are highly relative to someone's needs and desires.
 So we built a mechanism for succinctly stating those desires in the form of a question which people answered---these answers were recommendations which were reused around the site.